algosup/2024-2025-project-3-quickest-path-team-4/technicalSpecification/namingConventions.md

 - **UPDATE**: Refactor code in GameController class Improved readability and reduced duplicate code.

-- **DELETION**: Remove obsolete config files Replaced with new configuration system in the latest update.
+- **DELETION**: Remove obsolete config files Replaced with a new configuration system in the latest update.

 ---